Dairy-free toddler milk drink

 To serve, shake vigourously before you pour it into the bottle to incorporate the oil.
 Warm gently as you usually would (I sit the bottle in hot water until it reaches the proper temperature).

-*Choosing a plant-based milk that’s fortified with calcium and vitamin B12 could a good idea to help meet the daily requirements of your toddler, especially if they are following a plant-based diet.
-You can find fortified soy, cashew and almond milks at the supermarket.
-We all take Vitamin B12 supplements in this household, so I often opt for a milk with no additives.
+*Choosing a plant-based milk that’s fortified with calcium and vitamin B12 is a good idea to help meet the daily requirements of your toddler.
+You can find fortified soy (soy has the most protein), cashew and almond milks at the supermarket.
+(Because I can’t easily find an organic milk that contains those things, I sometimes add my own).